Easy Vegan Mayo

 Notes

-If you don’t care for dijon, try adding 1/4 teaspoon onion powder.
+If you don’t like Dijon, try adding 1/4 teaspoon of onion powder.

 If you don’t have both lemon and vinegar on hand, taste for flavor with the one ingredient you do have, adding a little more as needed, a teaspoon at a time.

 To limit the oil, use 1/4 cup.
-Alternately, add more, if you prefer, up to 1/2 cup.
+Alternatively, add more, if you prefer, up to 1/2 cup.

 Add more salt as needed.
-The mayo should not be bland tasting, and if so, it can use more salt.
+The mayo should not be bland; if it is, add more salt.
+For an authentic eggy flavor, add a pinch of kala namak!

 It will last for up to 1 week in the refrigerator.
 You may find it to last a bit longer if you keep it to the back of the fridge.
 Just use your sight and smell before giving it a good stir to use.
 If you see any type of mold or funny smell, throw it away.
 Hope that helps!